reza-sf9/CS528FinalProject-ParkingFinder/README.md

 - `UserProfileFragment Fragment`To learn more about our team members, navigate to the 'About Us' section within the application.
 Here, you'll find detailed information about each team member.
 ### About US File Detail
 - `MoreFragment Fragment`Explore personalized features by accessing the 'Profile' menu.
 Here, users can view their profile information which includes personal and car details.

+### Server-Side files (Python)
+- mainSLotFinder.py: This Python script serves as the server-side component of our Mobile Project.
+Its primary function involves detecting parking slots and updating a connected database with the results obtained.
+If a camera isn't accessible, the provided video file (unity_test.mov) is available for testing purposes.
+The core functionality revolves around utilizing various yolov8 models designed explicitly for detecting cars within the parking lot.
+To run the application, execute this code, ensuring the necessary dependencies are installed and the required video source is available for processing.
+-